HeavyMedl/heavymedl/README.md

 ### HeavyMedl's Center for Kids Who Can't Code Good *(and wanna learn how to do other stuff good, too)*

-Come join an active Discord community of people becoming better software engineers together.
+Join a community to master software engineering essentials together.
 Learn more about it <a href="https://heavymedl.dev/posts/center-for-kids-who-cant-code-good/" target="blank">here</a>.

 Invite link: https://discord.gg/ueCbrwSKVX